Packing tips for moving to Florida or any long-distance home or office moving project.

-- Boxes – Use high quality boxes that can sustain any possible damage done during the move.
-They can also support the weight of the contents.
-Pack heavier items on the bottom of the box, lighter ones on the top, and indicate which side is up, so that the boxes aren’t upturned and damage isn’t done.
+Boxes – Use high quality boxes that can stand up to the normal handling expected during the move.
+Choose boxes that will support the weight within without becoming too heavy to handle.
+Pack heavier items on the bottom of the box, lighter ones on the top, and indicate which side is up when marking the room and contents.

-- What to pack, and what NOT to – Flammable material like gas cylinders and aerosols are strictly prohibited.
+What to pack, and what NOT to pack – Flammable material like gas cylinders and aerosols are strictly prohibited.

-- Valuables – Electronics and computers should be packed in their original boxes if possible.
-If original boxes are unavailable, then strong extra thick cartons should be used.
-Components should be heavily padded in cartons.
+Valuables – Electronics and computers should be packed in their original boxes, if possible.
+If original boxes are unavailable, appropriate cartons and packing materials should be used.

 Moving cars – Cars should be empty of fuel and stripped of all important stuff before it is prepared for shipment.
 Make sure your insurance papers are in place and other important documents in case anything goes wrong during transport.